bimdata/javascript-api-client/docs/IfcApi.md

 ## bulkDeleteIfcProperties

-> bulkDeleteIfcProperties(cloudPk, ifcPk, projectPk)
+> bulkDeleteIfcProperties(cloudPk, ifcPk, projectPk, data)

 Delete many Property of a model

          Bulk delete.
-You should send a list of ids in the body.
+You must send a list of ids in the body.
 These ids (or relations with these ids in case of many-to-many relation deletion) will be deleted  Required scopes: ifc:write

 ### Example